Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/README.md

 Once you've initialized an `ImageAnalysisClient`, you need to select one or more visual features to analyze.
 The options are specified by the enum class `VisualFeatures`.
 The following features are supported:

 1. `VisualFeatures.CAPTION` ([Examples](#generate-an-image-caption-for-an-image-file) | [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/vision/azure-ai-vision-imageanalysis/samples)): Generate a human-readable sentence that describes the content of an image.
 1. `VisualFeatures.READ` ([Examples](#extract-text-from-an-image-file) | [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/vision/azure-ai-vision-imageanalysis/samples)): Also known as Optical Character Recognition (OCR).
-Extract printed or handwritten text from images.
+Extract printed or handwritten text from images. **Note**: For extracting text from PDF, Office, and HTML documents and document images, use the Document Intelligence service with the [Read model](https://learn.microsoft.com/azure/ai-services/document-intelligence/concept-read?view=doc-intel-4.0.0).
+This model is optimized for text-heavy digital and scanned documents with an asynchronous REST API that makes it easy to power your intelligent document processing scenarios.
+This service is separate from the Image Analysis service and has its own SDK.
 1. `VisualFeatures.DENSE_CAPTIONS` ([Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/vision/azure-ai-vision-imageanalysis/samples)): Dense Captions provides more details by generating one-sentence captions for up to 10 different regions in the image, including one for the whole image.
 1. `VisualFeatures.TAGS` ([Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/vision/azure-ai-vision-imageanalysis/samples)): Extract content tags for thousands of recognizable objects, living beings, scenery, and actions that appear in images.
 1. `VisualFeatures.OBJECTS` ([Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/vision/azure-ai-vision-imageanalysis/samples)): Object detection.
 This is similar to tagging, but focused on detecting physical objects in the image and returning their location.